 - Kidney dysfunction

-Many structural heart defects are detected at or before birth with a sophisticated imaging technique called fetal echocardiography that uses sound waves to create a picture of a baby’s heart.
+Many congenital heart defects can be detected at or before birth with a sophisticated imaging technique called fetal echocardiography that uses sound waves to create a picture of a baby’s heart.
 Most defects can be treated after the baby is born.

 Structural heart disease can be more difficult to detect later in adulthood.
 Heart defects can run in families, so alert your doctor if a close relative had this type of heart condition.
 Sometimes a doctor will notice a problem, such as a heart murmur, by listening to the heart through a stethoscope.

-When a doctor suspects structural heart disease in an adult, he or she will use a variety of tests to make the diagnosis.
-These may include an echocardiogram and/or magnetic resonance imaging (MRI) of the heart, a chest X-ray to look at the heart’s shape, and an electrocardiogram to assess the heart’s rhythm.
+When a doctor suspects structural heart disease in an adult, they will use a variety of tests to make the diagnosis.
+These may include an echocardiogram and/or a magnetic resonance imaging (MRI) study of the heart, a chest X-ray to look at the heart’s shape, and an electrocardiogram (known as an EKG or ECG) to assess the heart’s rhythm.
 In some cases, your doctor may perform a catheterization procedure to identify places where blood vessels are blocked or narrowed.

 How are structural heart defects and disorders treated?